Learn to Bake Sourdough

 This is a daunting but fun step!
 Get or make a sourdough starter.

 You can get a sourdough starter from an online shop, friend, community group, or a local bakery.
+Or you can make a sourdough starter from scratch in 7 days!

 Get my free guide here: How to Make a Sourdough Starter Free Guide